DucManhPhan/DucManhPhan.github.io/_posts/2020-03-26-Understanding-basic-concepts-in-Java-multithreading.md

     - Multiple threads executing inside a method is not a problem in itself, problem arises when these threads try to access the same resource.

         For instance, class variables, record in a table, a file.

+- The synchronization of a multithreaded environment is achieved by locking.
+Locking is used to orchestrate and limit access to a resource in a multithreaded environment.

 <br>